burakboduroglu/data_structures_and_algorithms/README.md

-# Data-Structures-Algorithms
+## Data Structures and Algorithms
-This repo contains my sata structures and algorithms codes.
+This repo contains my data structures and algorithms codes.